Prabhav10/LaTeX/README.md

 - **Chapter 8** mentions lists, tables, and images.
 - **Chapter 9** touches on document features.
 - **Chapter 10** brings LaTeX to life visually.
-- **Chapter 11** extends LaTeX to physics, chemistry, computer science, poetry, emojis, resume writing, thesis writing, and presentaitons.
+- **Chapter 11** extends LaTeX to physics, chemistry, computer science, poetry, emojis, resume writing, thesis writing, and presentations.
 - **Chapter 12** gives you a few tips and tricks.
 - **Chapter 13** comments on debugging.
 - **Chapter 14** provides more resources.